miraliumre/gsm/README.md

 ### Contributions

-This guide is open for contributions!
+This repository is open for contributions!
 If you've spotted a mistake, have suggestions for improvements, or want to expand on the content, please feel free to open an issue or submit a pull request.